zng-ui/zng/TODO/Performance.md

 * NVIDIA OpenGL takes 200ms! to startup.
 * First render is also slow.

-## AppLocal

-* Have a compile feature `single_app` that simplifies `app_local!` statics to a direct `RwMutex` instead of the id search it does now.
-  - The feature also enables a panic if more then one app is started by the process.
-  - Actually, need to be additive, `multi_apps_per_process` is a better name, it is enabled for tests.

 # Render

 * Modify display list to not include glyphs and text color in the same item.